-I worked for a Swedish parent company in the eighties.
-As part of our training to better understand cultural differences and how to effectively deal with them, we scheduled a one-day, in house cultural differences training seminar.
+I worked for a U.S. division of a Swedish parent company in the eighties.
+As part of our training to better understand cultural differences and how to effectively deal with them, a one-day, in house, cultural differences training seminar was scheduled.